WarHub/wham/README.md

 ## Overview

-WarHub.Armoury.Model: *Top level abstraction of roster building model in C#.*
+`WarHub.ArmouryModel.Source` is a NETStandard 2.0 library that provides means to manage and interact with wargaming data files (game systems, catalogues) and rosters.

-This library provides means to manage and interact with wargaming data files (game systems, catalogues) and rosters.
+`WarHub.ArmouryModel.Source.BattleScribe` provides convenient methods to load and save BattleScribe XML datafiles.

 ## Development